Code-Cecilia/BotMan.py-legacy/README.md

  - Get the Discord Bot Application's token (while setting the appropriate OAuth permissions)
  - Fill in the Reddit App details
  - Get the API key from RSA
+ - Get the currency API key from ExchangeRatesAPI
  - Fill in details in `config.json` and `reddit_details.json`

 Download the repo as zip or do the following below in a terminal window: